yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/12-custom-arrow/README.md

 ## Implementing IBoundsProvider

-In order to calculate the arrow bounds, we have to implement the [IBoundsProvider](https://docs.yworks.com/yfileshtml/#/api/IBoundsProvider) interface.
+To calculate the arrow bounds, we have to implement the [IBoundsProvider](https://docs.yworks.com/yfileshtml/#/api/IBoundsProvider) interface.

 Note